-Strategy Type Description Data Types Generalizes values into more general categories Text Categorical Generalization according to a user-specified hierarchy.
+Strategy Type Description Data Types Categorical Generalization Generalizes values into more general categories according to a user-specified hierarchy.
 The hierarchy is uploaded in JSON format.
-The definition must contain a top-level 'any' category that, if necessary during generalization, may represent any possible value.
+Text The definition must contain a top-level 'any' category that, if necessary during generalization, may represent any possible value.
 The top-level category then contains nested children categories, which may themselves be further nested as deeply as required.
-The JSON syntax is: "value": "category-name", "children": [ list-of-children ], "nodetype": "node type" Child categories are represented with the same syntax.
-Specifying a node type is optional (the default is TEXT), and can have the following values: • TEXT: a standard category. • NULL: this category will be used to group null values. · CATCHALL: this category will be used as a container for all unmatched values.
+The JSON syntax is: { "value": "category-name", "children": [list-of-children], "nodetype": "node type" } Child categories are represented with the same syntax.
+Specifying a node type is optional (the default is TEXT), and can have the following values: TEXT: a standard category.
+NULL: this category will be used to group null values.
+CATCHALL: this category will be used as a container for all unmatched values.
 It is only possible to specify one NULL and one CATCHALL node in each JSON file.
-For example: "value": "any", "children":[ "value": "Scotland", "children":[ {"value": "Edinburgh", "children": []}, {"value": "Glasgow", "children":[]} ] }, "value": "Wales", "children":[ {"value": "Cardiff", "children": []}, {"value": "Swansea", "children":[]} ] }, "value": "England", "children":[ {"value": "London", "children":[]}, {"value": "Manchester", "children": []} } ]
+For example: { "value":"any", "children":[{ value":"Scotland","children":[{"value":"Edinburgh","children": []}, {"value":"Glasgow","children":[]}] }, { "value":"Wales","children":[{"value":"Cardiff","children": []}, {"value":"Swansea","children":[]}] },

+"value":"England","children":[{"value":"London","children":[]}, {"value":"Manchester","children":

 Strategy Type Description Data Types Note Selecting this strategy might cause the generalization job to fail if unexpected values are found in the input dataset, unless a CATCHALL node is explicitly defined in the JSON file.
-Discrete Interval Generalization a value ra starts with values, an binning.
-T would cor would be The Split nput values such that each bin corresponding to nge comprises at least k records.
-The algorithm in a bin spanning the maximum range of column diteratively subdivides to achieve a finer the procedure is repeated until either the bins intain fewer than k records or the range of the bin smaller than the specified Interval Alignment.
-Factor can be adjusted to determine how many ons are created for each bin at each iteration Byte Short Integer Long The Split on Median setting changes the way each bin is split into smaller categories.
-If the strategy is set to split on median the algorithm calculates the percentiles of each bin and forms a subdivision of this bin into the resulting value ranges.
-The number and size of the percentiles depends on the Split Factor .
-A split factor of 3 would result in splitting each existing category at its 33rd and 66th percentiles, whereas a split factor of 2 would result in a single split at the 50th percentile.
-The Output Mean option controls the way this column is written to the output file.
-If checked, the mean of the values in a bin will be returned and the input data type retained.
-Otherwise, the range of the values is returned as a formatted string/text such as: [14].
+Discrete Interval Generalization a value ra starts wit values, an binning.
+T would co would be The Split nput values such that each bin corresponding to inge comprises at least k records.
+The algorithm h a bin spanning the maximum range of column ad iteratively subdivides to achieve a finer the procedure is repeated until either the bins intain fewer than k records or the range of the bin smaller than the specified Interval Alignment .
+Factor can be adjusted to determine how many ons are created for each bin at each iteration Byte Short Integer Long is split int split on m of each b the result percentile of 3 would its 33rd a would res on Median setting changes the way each bin to smaller categories.
+If the strategy is set to nedian the algorithm calculates the percentiles in and forms a subdivision of this bin into ting value ranges.
+The number and size of the es depends on the Split Factor .
+A split factor d result in splitting each existing category at nd 66th percentiles, whereas a split factor of 2 sult in a single split at the 50th percentile. is written values in retained. to the output file.
+If checked, the mean of the a bin will be returned and the input data type Otherwise, the range of the values is returned as ed string/text such as: [14].